 To algebraically simplify very complicated networks, such as that in Figure 3 above, Shannon employed a method of representing Boolean-valued functions dating back to Boole's own Laws of Thought [5].
 In fact, this method of representation formed the core of Boole's technique of logical deduction via algebraic manipulation.
-Like Boole, Shannon compared this method to a familiar idea from calculus [14, p.
-715].
+In the next section, we examine this method of representing Boolean-valued functions in the writings of both Boole and Shannon.